OrchardCMS/OrchardCore/src/docs/reference/modules/Notifications/README.md

 # Notifications (`OrchardCore.Notifications`)

-This module provides the infrastructure necessary to send notification to the app users.
+The `Notifications` module provides the infrastructure necessary to send notification to the app users.

 ## Notification Methods

+There are many methods to send notifications to a user (e.x., Web, Email, Push, SMS, etc.) OrchardCore is shipped with the following implementations
+- `Web Notification` provides you a way to send web notifications to your users.
+- `Email Notification` provides you a way to send notification via Email.

-The feature `OrchardCore.Notifications` is an ondemand feature which register the services necessary to allow the app to send notification.
-To send notications you'll need to enabled a notification feature that provides a notification service.
-For example, enabling `OrchardCore.Notification.Email` will enable your app to sent the users notifications via Email.
-Of course, you must configure the [SMTP Settings](../Email/README.md).
+The feature `OrchardCore.Notifications` is an ondemand feature which registers all the services necessary to allow the app to send notification.
+To send web notifications, you'll need to enable `OrchardCore.Notification.Web` feature.
+Similarly, you can enable `OrchardCore.Notification.Email` to send notification via email service.
+To use `Email Notifications`, you must also configure the [SMTP Settings](../Email/README.md).
+When multiple notification methods are enabled, the user can opt-in or opt-out any method he/she wish to receive by editing their profile.

+!!! warning
+    Don't create a Content Type with the name `WebNotification`, as it's used by the `Web Notifications` feature.

 ## Adding Custom Notification Provider
-Its quite easy to add a new notification provider to be able to add different notification methods like Push or SMS notification.
-To do that, you can simple implement `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature
+To add a new notification method like Push or SMS, you can simple implement the `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature

 ```C#
 [Feature("OrchardCore.Notifications.Email")]